kolyasapphire/abox/README.md

 ## Configuration

-The only thing you need to do is to get a [DigitalOcean API token](https://cloud.digitalocean.com/account/api/tokens) with the following permissions:
+The only thing you need to do is create a [DigitalOcean API token](https://cloud.digitalocean.com/account/api/tokens) with the following permissions:

 - Create Access: droplet
 - Read Access: droplet / ssh_key